 Economics & Personal Finance

-Economics and Personal Finance Online Course Hosting – see Superintendent's Memo #136-12.
-VDOE is offering an additional option for school divisions that want to offer the Economics and Personal Finance online course previously announced in Superintendent’s Memo No. 068-12.
-School divisions may choose to facilitate the course with a locally assigned teacher within Virtual Virginia’s learning management system at no cost.
-Virtual Virginia will provide training for division teachers in August.
+Economics and Personal Finance online courses – VDOE is offering an additional option for school divisions that want to offer Economics and Personal Finance online courses with a locally-assigned teacher facilitating the course and with Virtual Virginia’s learning management system.
+Training for division teachers will be provided August 4 and 5 in Williamsburg.
+For more information, see Superintendent’s Memo #143-14.

 Instruction in economics and personal finance prepares students to function effectively as consumers, savers, investors, entrepreneurs, and active citizens.
 Students learn how economies and markets operate and how the United States’ economy is interconnected with the global economy.
 On a personal level, students learn that their own human capital (knowledge and skills) is their most valuable resource.